django-parler/django-parler/docs/performance.rst

     pip install python-memcached

-Now, the translation table only has to be read once.
+Now, the translation table only has to be read once per day.

 Query prefetching
 -----------------

-By using :func:`django.db.models.query.QuerySet.prefetch_related`,
+By using :func:`~django.db.models.query.QuerySet.prefetch_related`,
 all translations can be fetched in a single query:

 .. code-block:: python